zackmdavis/Less_Wrong_Drafts/ironing_out_the_squiggles.md

 # implications for alignment notes—

 https://www.lesswrong.com/posts/Djs38EWYZG8o7JMWY/paul-s-research-agenda-faq?commentId=79jM2ecef73zupPR4
-> Eliezer expects weird squiggles from gradient descent - it's not that gradient descent can never produce par-human cognition, even natural selection will do that if you dump in enough computing power.
-But you will get the kind of weird squiggles in the learned function that adversarial examples expose in current nets - special inputs that weren't in the training distribution, but look like typical members of the training distribution from the perspective of the training distribution itself, will break what we think is the intended labeling from outside the system.
+> Eliezer expects weird squiggles from gradient descent—it's not that gradient descent can never produce par-human cognition, even natural selection will do that if you dump in enough computing power.
+But you will get the kind of weird squiggles in the learned function that adversarial examples expose in current nets—special inputs that weren't in the training distribution, but look like typical members of the training distribution from the perspective of the training distribution itself, will break what we think is the intended labeling from outside the system.
 > [...]
 > You cannot iron out the squiggles just by using more computing power in bounded in-universe amounts.